optymyze-dev/devops-bootcamp/assignments/03_Assignment_Kubernetes_with_Minikube.md

 ### Exercise 4: namespaces, quotas, limits
 ```
 cd ..
-# create a directory for this excercise
+# create a directory for this exercise
 mkdir ex4
 cd ex4

 # check existing namespaces
 kubectl get namespaces

 # create a namespace resource file - we can use YAML or JSON for the config files.
-In this excercise we'll use JSONs.
+In this exercise we'll use JSONs.
 vim namespace-dev-with-quotas.json

 {